Not an American user?

-DescriptionDND is a PC conversion of the seminal mainframe classic of the same name, which started computer role-playing games.
+DescriptionDND is the seminal mainframe classic, which started computer role-playing games.
 The name of the game clearly comes from the Dungeons and Dragons (D&D) pen and paper role playing systems, and it uses D&D rules.
-The game itself is a classic dungeon crawl.
-It could be counted as a "rogue-like" but hasn't got random dungeons.
-It was first released 1984 as a shareware version for DOS.
+Further inspired by Pedit5, the game itself is a classic dungeon crawl.
+It could be counted as a "rogue-like" but doesn't have random dungeons.

 The game offers no possibility to save your character -- when you die, it is as if your character never existed!
 So make sure to leave the dungeon often to buy the best possible equipment.